lawrie/tinyfpga_bx_gaming/README.md

 ### SD card menu

-If you want multiple games on your console without having to upload them one at a time using the USB connector, you will need to iuse the SD card.
+If you want multiple games on your console without having to upload them one at a time using the USB connector, you will need to use the SD card.
-To do this you will need to solder wires between pins 32, 33, 24 and 35
+To do this you will need to solder wires between pins 32, 33, 24 and 35 and the TinyFPGA BX.
+But as the console already uses all the pins that are available on the header, you will need to reuse existing pins.
+I used the bins that are connected to the direction buttons as these are not needed for an SD card menu.